swaps361/Instagram-page/README.md

     ```

     Ensure you have an Android emulator running or a device connected.
+4. **main files**
+   The assets and components are located in src directory.

 ## Running the App

 - **Homepage**: Use horizontal scrolling to explore top stories, posts, and profile suggestions.
 - **Profile Icon**: Click the icon at the bottom of the homepage to navigate to the profile page.
-The assets and components are located in the src directory.